upr-fvx/universal-pokemon-randomizer-fvx/docs/src/_notes/special_form_item_exclusions_cfru_dpe.md

 - Smoke Gen1-only with and without regional override.
 - Smoke Mega/GMax disabled pools across starters, wild, trainers, statics, trades, intro, and tutorial.
 - Smoke item pools for absence of Mega Stones, Z-Crystals, and Dynamax/GMax items when their mechanics are disabled.
+- Audit expanded CFRU/DPE item IDs against the synthetic mechanic categories.

 ## Non-ROM Test Plan

-No tests are added in this docs-only PR.
-Once metadata classes exist, synthetic tests should cover:
+Current synthetic tests cover:

 - Mega forms excluded by default and included only when allowed.
 - GMax forms excluded by default and included only when allowed.